qt/qtwebengine-chromium/chromium/base/memory/raw_ptr.md

   latter if the collection is a class field (note that some of the perf optimizations above might still apply and argue for using a raw C++ pointer).

+### Signal Handlers

+`raw_ptr<T>` assumes that the allocator's data structures are in a consistent state.
+Signal handlers can interrupt in the middle of an allocation operation;
+therefore, `raw_ptr<T>` should not be used in signal handlers.

 ## Extra pointer rules {#Extra-pointer-rules}